-Tracking reports, highlighting effort, attainment levels and behaviour are sent to parents.
-Parent consultation sessions are held throughout the year to provide opportunities for parents to talk to individual teachers and in meetings with their year heads, discuss their child's progress.
+Bi-annual reports highlighting effort, attainment levels and behaviour are sent to parents.
+Parent consultation sessions are held throughout the year to provide opportunities for parents to talk to individual teachers and discuss their child's progress.

 A special information evening for year-8 parents before the children join us has proved to be helpful in making the induction process as easy as possible.